coder36/doop/README.md

 * Refactor -  make the code, simpler and read better
 * Doop-Rspec - it would be nice to have a DSL to drive answering questions.
 This could be extended to capybara.
+* Responsive - on the whole the govuk frontend is responsive, fonts resize etc.  But there is still some work to be done.

 ## Contributing